GeorgiosDoudouliakis/formula-one/README.md

 ## Description

 Website with stats about formula one from 1950 to 2021.
-Driver/Constructor details, standings, circuits, statistics showing points per circuit and map with the location of each circuit
+Driver/Constructor details, standings, circuits, statistics showing points per circuit, map with the location of each circuit and schedule

 Live environment: https://georgiosdoudouliakis.github.io/formula-one/